filkar/filkar/README.md

 I'm a Backend Engineer focused on building real-time, high-throughput payment systems, with deep experience across the ISO 20022 messaging standard and SEPA, SWIFT, and BACS clearing corridors.

-My work spans core service design, payment operations tooling, and reliability at scale — helping financial infrastructure teams process transactions accurately and quickly while keeping systems resilient under real-world edge cases.
+My work spans core service design, payment operations tooling, and reliability at scale, helping financial infrastructure teams process transactions accurately and quickly while keeping systems resilient under real-world edge cases.
 With a strong background in Java and backend architecture, I've contributed across the full lifecycle, from design through implementation and production support.

 ---